 If you are not physically active, you can start with basic exercises like taking 30 minutes of work, stretching, yoga, or lifting in the gym.

-2. Take some time away from work
+2. Take some time away from work to do something you enjoy

-Everyone needs to take some time for self-care.
+However, everyone needs to take some time for self-care.
 This does not mean you need to plan a long or expensive trip.
 Sometimes it is just the act of taking some time out for yourself to simply relax.
 Since you are not enjoying work right now (It is okay to say that out loud), think about the things you do enjoy right now and do that.
 Maybe it is a massage, a walk in the woods, a beach day, a hike in the mountains, a concert, a night out camping, a new book, or even a nap.
 If you can afford it, consider a day trip, weekend trip, or take a week off just to do something the things you enjoy.

 3. Spend time with your friends